fivethirtyeight/data/fandango/README.md

 This directory contains the data behind the story [Be Suspicious Of Online Movie Ratings, Especially Fandango’s](http://fivethirtyeight.com/features/fandango-movies-ratings/).

-This set is derived from any film that has a Rotten Tomatoes rating, a RT User rating, a Metacritic score, a Metacritic User score, and IMDb score, and at least 30 fan reviews on Fandango.
+`fandango_score_comparison.csv` contains every film that has a Rotten Tomatoes rating, a RT User rating, a Metacritic score, a Metacritic User score, and IMDb score, and at least 30 fan reviews on Fandango.
 The data from Fandango was pulled on Aug.
 24, 2015.

 Column | Definition
 --- | -----------